The Atlanta Fair will roll into town

 MEALS ON WHEELS ATLANTA will be back with a modern twist on the 33-year old fundraising event, A Meal to Remember newly branded as SAVOR & TASTE on November 5th.
 This extraordinary food and music event will be hosted at The Works and Chattahoochee Food Works on Atlanta's Upper Westside on November 5th.
+UPDATE!
+Due to a date conflict, Meals on Wheels Atlanta will host TASTE on a new date at Chattahoochee Food Works -- Friday, February 18.
 Since 1988, the Meals on Wheels Atlanta community has supported the nonprofit's efforts to end senior hunger by sponsoring, attending, and donating to A Meal To Remember, the most important fundraiser of the year.
 Every year, A Meal To Remember has been the first Friday in November.
 MOWA has hosted this event at Atlanta venues such as The St. Regis Hotel and Flourish.
 Guests have enjoyed coursed gourmet dinners prepared by well-known celebrity chefs, accompanied by exquisite wine pairings, while surrounded by stunning decor and breathtaking flowers.
 In 2019, MOWA raised almost $800,000.
 In 2020, due to the COVID-19, MOWA was not able to host this annual event.
 While donors still supported MOWA minimally, the financial support was not enough to sustain the organization's fundamental efforts.
 At the same time, senior hunger has been on the rise due to the pandemic's devastating effect.
 Click here for ticket link

 Chastain Park Fall